canarieids/Zeek-Ubuntu-22.04/README.md

 Once you have completed configuration of Standalone or Cluster mode, proceed to the next step.

-   b.
-Cluster Mode
+   b. **Cluster Mode:**
 	To use more than one port and provide a scalable solution, it is **HIGHLY**  recommended to configure Zeek to run in Cluster mode.

 1. (Zeek) Edit node.cfg
 ```